Chemotherapy side effects

 The most common chemotherapy side effects are listed below and there are links to information about coping with them.

 Chemotherapy can make you feel very tired.
 The tiredness may get worse as you go through your treatment and may last for quite a few months after the treatment ends.
 This is called fatigue.
 You may also feel weak and as though you have no energy.
 This is called lethargy and can be part of fatigue.
-You can read more about coping with tiredness in our section about tiredness and cancer.
+You can read more about coping with tiredness.

 Many chemotherapy drugs can make you feel sick or be sick.
 But this can usually be well controlled with anti sickness medicines.
-There is information about coping with sickness in the cancer drugs section.
+We have information about coping with sickness.

 Some drugs can make the lining of your mouth very sore or cause small mouth ulcers.
 Some drugs can also temporarily change your sense of taste.
 We have detailed information about coping with a sore mouth and also about what you can do if your taste changes.